Football at the 2020 Summer Olympics – Women's qualification (CAF–CONMEBOL play-off): Summary

 The draw for the order of legs was held on 31 January 2020 at the FIFA headquarters in Zürich, Switzerland.
 The first leg was originally to be held in Cameroon (the participating team from Africa was not known at the time of draw), while the second leg was originally to be held in Chile.
 The matches were originally scheduled to be played on 9 and 15 April 2020, with the second leg in Chile to take place at the Estadio Tierra de Campeones, Iquique, but were postponed on 17 March 2020 due to the COVID-19 pandemic.

 After the Olympics had been postponed to July 2021, on 30 July 2020 FIFA announced the matches were rescheduled to 18 and 24 February 2021.
-The fixtures were to take place at the Stade Ahmadou Ahidjo, Yaoundé and Estadio Nacional, Santiago.
+The fixtures were to take place at the Ahmadou Ahidjo Stadium, Yaoundé and Estadio Nacional, Santiago.
 However, FIFA announced on 4 February 2021 that the matches had been further postponed to the women's international match window in April 2021.
 It was confirmed on 22 March 2021 that the matches had been moved to Arslan Zeki Demirci Sports Complex, Antalya, Turkey and would be played on 10 and 13 April 2021.